SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     gedit $HOME/.bashrc

+Save and quit. cat $HOME/.bashrc to verify the last line has the export PATH command.
+Logout and log back in, then type

+    echo $PATH

-Save and quit.
-Note that if you ever upgrade ubuntu 14 to ubuntu 15, you will probably want to remove this line from .bashrc and remove the
+to verify that $HOME/.cabal/bin is the first entry.
+Note that if you ever upgrade ubuntu 14 to ubuntu 15, and want to install the official pandoc packages for ubuntu 15, you probably want to remove this line from .bashrc and remove the $HOME/.cabal directory.
-$HOME/.cabal directory.

-#### Ubuntu 14 R
+#### Ubuntu 14.04 R language

+First update your Gnu Privacy Guard (GPG) keys

+    gpg --keyserver pgpkeys.mit.edu --recv-key 51716619E084DAB9
+    gpg -a --export 51716619E084DAB9 | sudo apt-key add -

 Next, get R from the rstudio.com repository.
 Edit your /etc/apt/sources.list file as root